 - 1. If you fail one course (lecture, lab, clinic or field experience) you will be allowed to enroll in the next available course (lecture, lab, clinic or field experience) if space is available. - You may not fail or withdraw from any class twice.
 If you do, you will be administratively withdrawn from the Program and will not be permitted to return.
 A student may petition in writing requesting permission to continue in the program.
 Continuation will be contingent upon recommendation of the faculty and Program Coordinator and will be at the discretion of the Chairperson. - 3.
 If you fail or withdraw from a program, you must re-enroll within one (1) year of that failure or withdrawal.
-If more than one year has elapsed, you must demonstrate competency by taking a challenge exam (or exams).
-This exam (or these exams) will cover all co-requisite courses, which you originally passed.
-This process may occur only once. - 4.
+If more than one year has elapsed, you will be required to repeat the course(s). - 4.
 Unless you failed a course and are currently enrolled in the course as a repeat, lecture, lab and clinic must be taken concurrently. - 5.
 You may not transfer any of the courses required for the Paramedic Certificate Program from any other institution.